 As a general rule:

 Any income you receive you are required to report to the IRS on your income tax return.

-But many independent contractors and small businesses receive some, most, or even all their income through PayPal.
+But many independent contractors and small businesses receive some, most, or even all their income not in their bank account but through PayPal.
 It is, after all, a payment service, and a very convenient one.

 For that reason, it's become a very common payment method, particularly for anyone who transacts business on the Internet.

 But there are two complications with this arrangement.

 1. Not all PayPal funds come from income

 It's very possible that not all of the funds collected in your PayPal account represent income.